-When you are writing a business letter, it's important to include an appropriate salutation at the beginning.
+When you are writing a business letter, it's important to include an appropriate salutation at the beginning of your letter.
 This is true whether you send your message via email or through the mail.
-Using an appropriate greeting sets the tone for your letter and shows the recipient that you understand basic rules of business etiquette.
+Using an appropriate greeting sets the tone for your letter and shows the recipient that you understand the basic rules of business etiquette.

 While a simple "Hi," "Hello," or even "Hey" is appropriate in casual correspondence, a more formal salutation is appropriate when you are emailing about a business-related matter, such as a cover letter, letter of recommendation, or inquiry letter.